 2) Understand that the life you thought you would have may not be the life you will actually have.
 Many of us have a concept of who we are and how we think our life is going to go.
 The more we live, the more we learn that things don’t always go as planned.
 Understand that not only is this okay, it might actually be better.
 Practice gratitude and trust in the process.

-3) Don’t hang your hat on expectations, for this often leads to disappointment.
+3) Don’t hang your hat on expectations, because this often leads to disappointment.
 Expectations have a way of keeping us in relationships or situations far too long, investing more and more in hopes to finally hit Pay Day.
 Expectations are not guarantees, rather they are markers.
 When our expectations or needs are not met, we need to take note, respond assertively and appropriately, and be flexible enough to change course if need be.

 6) Separate yourself from attachment to externals (possessions, beauty, titles, money, status, situation, etc.) Bring your attention to the internal, deeper, psycho-spiritual-relational process within.
 This will bring you peace, calm and serenity.
 When we focus on externals, enough is never enough.

 7) Commit to not worrying about what other people think.
 While hanging onto your morale compass, free yourself from being consumed or controlled by the opinions of others.
 Choose to care more about how you feel about yourself than whether or not your neighbor approves.
 We are our happiest when we live our lives in a way that is aligned with our authentic selves.

 Continue reading… »